operator-framework/operator-sdk/doc/operator-scope.md

 ### Example for changing the CRD scope from namespace to cluster

+The following example is for Go based-operators.
+Note that for Helm and Ansible based-operators the changes in the CRD required to be done manually.

 - Check the `spec.names.plural` in the  CRD's Kind YAML file

 * `deploy/crds/cache_v1alpha1_memcached_crd.yaml`